isaelmelian06/Two-Heads-Bashed-Together/README.md

 `"mv"` - Moves or renames a file.
 It copies first then deletes the previous version.

+`"sudo"`    - Allows you to gain super admin rights in the terminal for certain admin actions.

+`"man"`     - give you a manual for syntax utilize in terminal

+`"clear"`   - wipes the terminal window you are in.

+`"open"`    - allows you to open a file.

 ![gif of the matrix green symbols running up and down the screen](https://media.giphy.com/media/Q9aBxHn9fTqKs/giphy.gif)

 This cheatsheet is not yet complete!